Potassium dichromate: Photography and printing

 Cr(VI) compounds have the property of tanning animal proteins when exposed to strong light.
 This quality is used in photographic screen-printing.

 In screen-printing a fine screen of bolting silk or similar material is stretched taut onto a frame similar to the way canvas is prepared before painting.
 A colloid sensitized with a dichromate is applied evenly to the taut screen.
 Once the dichromate mixture is dry, a full-size photographic positive is attached securely onto the surface of the screen, and the whole assembly exposed to strong light – times vary from 3 minutes to a half an hour in bright sunlight – hardening the exposed colloid.
 When the positive is removed, the unexposed mixture on the screen can be washed off with warm water, leaving the hardened mixture intact, acting as a precise mask of the desired pattern, which can then be printed with the usual screen-printing process.

 Analytical reagent

-Because it is non-hygroscopic, potassium dichromate is a common reagent in classical "wet tests" in analytical chemistry.
+Because it is non-hygroscopic, potassium dichromate was a common reagent in classical "wet tests" in analytical chemistry.

 Ethanol determination

-The concentration of ethanol in a sample can be determined by back titration with acidified potassium dichromate.
-Reacting the sample with an excess of potassium dichromate, all ethanol is oxidized to acetic acid: